dcquinche/agile-azure-project-CD/README.md

   - A file with some functions.
   - A file to test the functions of the previous file.

-You can find all the files in this [repository](https://github.com/dcquinche/agile-azure-project)

 2. Generate a ssh key in the shell running the `ssh-keygen -t rsa` command.
 Then, go to the key using the `cat /home/odl_user/.ssh/id_rsa.pub` command, copy and paste it in github ssh keys settings.
 Now, you can clone the repository with the SSH key like this `git clone git@github.com:dcquinche/agile-azure-project.git`.

 ![](https://github.com/dcquinche/agile-azure-project-CD/blob/main/assets/CI/1_ssh_key_shell.png)